Combodo/iTop/readme.txt

 #1039 Prevent concurrent executions of either synchro_import.php or synchro_exec.php for a given data source, since it would lead to unpredictable results.
 #1037 Refresh "priority" when either "impact" or "urgency" changes.
 #1038 Duplicate column name (service name) when importing service subcategories
+#1040 The graphical display of "impact/depends on" is not consistent with the "list" tab

 Extending the data model